 Podcast

-But first, we catch up on Clarence’s recent trip to the Pixar headquarters.
-As always, we close with the Flash Forward to the media we’re most anticipating in the upcoming week.
+As always we close with the flash forward to the media we’re most anticipating in the upcoming week.

 Thanks for listening and thank you, in advance, for subscribing and rating us on Apple Podcasts!